Faithful1/react-demo/README.md

-A simple react app for testing CICD pipeline using AWS CodePipeline
+A simple react app for testing CICD pipeline using AWS CodePipeline.
+Here We deploy a react app using s3 bucket

 ## Available Scripts